github/release-radar/faq.md

 ## What if I forget to add something to the form?

-If you submit the form and you want to add additional information, please add this to your issue as a comment instead of completing a new form.
+If you submit the form, and you want to add additional information, please add this to your issue as a comment instead of completing a new form.
 Alternatively you can edit the issue.